vaquerizaslab/fanc/fanc-doc/getting_started.rst

    pip install --user fanc

-You can also directly download the Kai-C source code from Github by cloning its repository.
+You can also directly download the FAN-C source code from Github by cloning its repository.
 The installation is then done via setup.py:

 .. code:: bash